Chemistry

 (5 contact hours: 2 lecture, 3 lab)

-This course introduces students to the fundamentals of beginning chemistry, including matter and energy, measurements, atomic and electronic structure, the periodic table, inorganic nomenclature, quantitative aspects of matter, stoichiometry, bonding, solutions, and acids and bases.
+This course, the first in a two-course sequence, introduces students to the fundamentals of beginning chemistry, including matter and energy, measurements, atomic and electronic structure, the periodic table, inorganic nomenclature, quantitative aspects of matter, stoichiometry, bonding, solutions, and acids and bases.
 Students will complete lab experiments related to these topics.
-This course is recommended for students who have never taken a chemistry course.
+This course is recommended for CCP students and non-science majors, especially those entering the health sciences and nursing.

 (6 contact hours: 3 lecture, 3 lab)

-CHEM 1150 Introduction to Organic Chemistry 4 Credits
+CHEM 1150 Elementary Chemistry II: Intro to Organic and Biochemistry 4 Credits

 Prerequisite: CHEM 1100.